 Samsung

-With a focus on innovation and aesthetics, I helped Samsung connect with younger families.
+With a focus on integrated tech and customizable aesthetics, I helped Samsung connect with younger families.

 Charge Bikes

-For Charge Bikes’ all-electric relaunch, I crafted stories and taglines for dotcom and social.
+When Charge Bikes was ready to announce their electric relaunch, I crafted stories, headlines, and taglines for dotcom and social.

 Movie Madness